yetanotherchris/yetanotherchris.dev/_posts/2010-08-17-6-ways-to-get-the-current-directory-in-csharp.md

 tags:
   - 'c#'
 ---

+*Small update: added the dotnet core way of doing things*

+### System.AppContext.BaseDirectory
+This is the prefered replacement for AppDomain.CurrentDomain.BaseDirectory in .net core (at least until the API appears for AppDomain, if it ever will).

 ### AppDomain.CurrentDomain.BaseDirectory

 This is the best option all round.
 It will give you the base directory for class libraries, including those in ASP.NET applications.